Sound All Around

 Each concert introduces the audience to a member of the string, woodwind, brass, or percussion family, and the final concert features all of the musicians from the season playing together in an ensemble.
 Concerts are 45 minutes long and a great way for kids, families, daycares, and school groups to have fun with music.Named Philadelphia magazine’s Best of Philly® 2014–Best Music for Kids Program, Sound All Around performances take place in Center City Philadelphia at the historic Academy of Music.

 This season, we specifically welcome children with sensory sensitivities and their families to our relaxed sensory friendly Saturday performances.
 Our aim is to create a safe and accepting environment where children, including those on the autism spectrum and with other developmental disabilities, and their families can experience live music together.
 “I’m thrilled to see The Philadelphia Orchestra welcoming children and families who often do not have the opportunities to experience and enjoy the arts in a public and community space,” said Roger Ideishi, program director for Temple University’s College of Public Health Program in Occupational Therapy.
 “This initiative demonstrates The Philadelphia Orchestra's commitment to providing music enrichment for ALL children and families regardless of ability level.”

 The Sound All Around concert series is presented by PNC Grow Up Great and is endowed in perpetuity by the Garrison Family Fund for Children's Concerts.

 Explore the string family of instruments through sight and sound!
 Can you guess which instruments are part of the string family?
-This family includes violin, viola, cello, and double bass, as well as the harp, guitar, ukulele, and even keyboard instruments.
-Sound is created on these instruments through the vibration of the strings when they are bowed, plucked, or strummed.
+This family includes violin, viola, cello, and double bass, as well as the harp, guitar, ukulele, and even keyboard instruments. are bowed, plucked, or strummed.